zachleat/zachleat.com/web/_posts/2019-05-22-font-display-icon-fonts.md

 ---
-title: "font-display is Incompatible with Icon Fonts"
+title: font-display is Incompatible with Icon Fonts
 tags:
   - font-loading
+  - popular-posts
+postRank: 2
 ---

 There are myriad problems with icon fonts.
 I won’t rehash those again here but I did a section on this specific topic in [The Scoville Scale of Web Font Loading Opinions](/web/scoville-scale/).
 A bunch of people have written about this before: